Mondo TV: Production, international dubbing of pre-existing projects and distribution

 In 1999, Mondo TV participated to the International Animation Consortium for Child Rights, "Cartoons for Children's Rights", a collection of 30-second non-verbal animated public service announcements promoted by UNICEF, which illustrates the United Nations Convention on the Rights of the Child.
 Mondo TV contributed with "Children Have the Right to Survive", based on the Article 6 of the Child Rights Convention.

 At the turn of the 21st century, Mondo TV released its first feature film, The Legend of the Titanic, a 90-minute animation that was then followed by its sequel, In Search of the Titanic in 2004, and by many other feature films.
+Around this time, its catalogue of TV series was sold to Indian channel Sahara TV, to air on its Just Kids! programming block, dubbed into Hindi.

 In 2001, Mondo TV, in association with MIM AG and in co-production with NDF and Caligari Film, launched a 26-episode series, Letters from Felix, based on the Children's books by Annette Langen and Costanza Droop.
 It was followed by two 81-minute each featured films: Felix: All Around the World, released in 2005, and Felix: The Toy Rabbit and the Time Machine, released in 2006.
 In 2004, Mondo TV in co-production with RAI launched The Last of the Mohicans, a 26-episode animated series based on the historical novel by James Fenimore Cooper.

 The same year, Mondo TV released three feature films: Turandot, released in association with Hahn Shin Corporation, based on the 1926 opera in three acts by Giacomo Puccini, Mother Theresa, based on and inspired by the life of Mother Teresa, and Genghis Khan, based on Genghis Khan, the founder and Great Khan (emperor) of the Mongol Empire.